Tents For Camping Reviews and Guide

 These tents are a simple design that uses the poles to be shaped as a hoop, which creates a tunnel look.

 They are popular for those searching for family size tents for camping and can offer ample head room.
-The near vertical tent walls makes this tunnel a tent somewhere between a cabin and dome.
+The near vertical tent walls makes the tunnel a tent somewhere between a cabin and dome design.

-These are not as popular as they used to be, with the design not giving the best for protection from high winds compared to dome tents for backpacking, and not providing as good access or room as a cabin style for a family.
+These are not as popular as they used to be because the design does not give the best for protection from high winds compared to dome tents, and they don't provide the access or room like a cabin style for a family.

-The tuunel tent is often the tent on camp sites that flap around a lot when the wind picks up.
+The tunnel tent is often the tent on camp sites that flap around a lot when the wind picks up.

 Dome Tents